Assalat3/cube_scrambler/README.md

 A simple command line scrambler for cubes written in python.
 Work in progress, will update later.

 Known bugs and imperfections:
 - After running a 2x2 scramble, trying to quit gives the user "invalid argument" response.
 I have no idea.
+Just type it again and the program exits as it should.
+A trivial bug for now.

 To-do list:
 - (FIXED as of 21.3.2018.
 Redid the code, should take care of everything.)
 Make it impossible to get the same move-set multiple times in a row.